srihanvege/srihan-vege-website3/README.md

 # Srihan Vege – Portfolio Website

 This website was built using **React**, **TypeScript**, **Tailwind CSS**, and **shadcn/ui** components.
-It’s inspired by clean academic portfolios like Varun Varanasi’s and deployed via **Vercel**.
+It’s inspired by clean academic portfolios and is deployed via **Vercel**.

 ### Features
 - Smooth section transitions with **Framer Motion**